 Apologetics defined.
 Let’s begin by first defining apologetics: Christian apologetics is the field of study concerned with the systematic defense of the Christian faith.
 Paul specifically used the Greek word for apologetics in his appearance before Agrippa in Acts 26:2.[i]
-I consider myself fortunate that it is before you, King Agrippa, I am going to make my defense today against all the accusations of the Jews…
+I think myself happy, King Agrippa, because today I shall answer for myself (i.e., give a defense) before you concerning all the things of which I am accused by the Jews…

 During a recent visit to our state capital, the keynote speaker at the prayer breakfast gave us a concise outline on Biblical leadership from First Peter, chapter 5.

 - There’s a SUBJECT that matters in leadership.